 To configure the events on the SPC that will trigger the call to the ARC:

-- 1. Select Select Communications Reporting Analog ARC Edit Filter... - ⇒ The following window will be displayed:
+1. Select Select Communications > Reporting > Analog ARC > Edit > Filter.

 2. Configure the following fields:

 Check any of the following boxes if you want to initiate a remote call to the ARC to notify it of the particular event.